vaneenige/periodic-weather/README.md

 * The application works offline, can be saved to the home screen (on android) and stores locations and subscriptions in local storage.

+## What's missing?
+The idea of this PWA was to show how user based push notifications could work yet there are some improvements not included yet:

+* Fahrenheit
+* Relative time of latest sync
+* Update data in cache on push
+* Notifications based on type instead of temperature

 ## License

 MIT